tdedobbeleer/idp-authn-jwt/README.md

 common domain cookie.
 We use this to enable Single Sign-On between our account management system and Shibboleth IdP3 system who share a common domain.

+This project is hosted and used by the [KU Leuven University](https://www.kuleuven.be).

 The JWT-token must have at least the following claims:
 ```
 {